 A nasal aspirator is a device that helps you suction out mucus from the infant’s nose.
-The aspirator is needed when the baby’s nose is congested to the point that breathing becomes difficult.
+The aspirator is needed when the baby’s nasal passage is congested to the point that breathing becomes difficult.

 Unlike adults, infants cannot blow their nose.
 Therefore, the mucus inside the nose needs to be cleared manually by an adult.
-The nasal aspirator pulls the mucus out of the nose and makes breathing easy.
+The nasal aspirator pulls the mucus out of the nose and nasal passage to make breathing easy.
 There are different types of nasal aspirators, depending on how they are used to remove the mucus.

 11 Best Nasal Aspirators

-- Since you use mouth to generate the suction, you can fine-tune the amount of suction depending on the nasal congestion.
+- Since it makes use of mouth-controlled suction, you can fine-tune the amount of suction depending on the nasal congestion.

-- A disposable hygiene filter inside traps the mucus and also prevents it from sliding into the caregiver’s mouth.
+- A hygienic disposable filter traps the mucus and also prevents it from sliding into the caregiver’s mouth.

 - The nostril piece does not enter deep into the nose, thus making it safe for the baby.

-- It is made from BPA and phthalate-free plastic.
-The device is dishwasher safe.
+- It is made from BPA and phthalate-free plastic, making it safe for the baby.